9 Election of Vice Captain, Treasurer and Committees

 Members elected to membership agree to abide by these Rules as a condition of their election, evidenced by their signed application form.

-The Management Committee shall be the sole authority for the interpretation of these Rules, and Byelaws (as provided for in Rule 26) and the decision of the Management Committee upon any question of interpretation or upon any matter affecting the Club and not provided for by these Rules, or Byelaws, shall be final and binding on the Members.
+The Business and Policy Committee shall be the sole authority for the interpretation of these Rules, and Byelaws (as provided for in Rule 27) and the decision of the Business and Policy Committee upon any question of interpretation or upon any matter affecting the Club and not provided for by these Rules, or Byelaws, shall be final and binding on the Members.

-The Management Committee may make or amend rules to comply with National and Local Government legislation without recourse to an AGM or EGM.
+The Business and Policy Committee may make or amend rules to comply with National and Local Government legislation without recourse to an AGM or EGM.

 A copy of the Rules of the Club shall be displayed on the Club Notice Board.

-a) Gender, i.e. where it says him, himself, he, etc, it means both male and female
+a) Gender, i.e. where it says he/she, him/her, him/herself, his etc, it means both male and female

-b) In writing, except where specified otherwise, includes letter, post, email or fax
+b) In writing, except where specified otherwise, includes letter, post or email

-6 Only Adult and Intermediate members (aged over 25) who have paid the appropriate ‘full’ subscription prescribed from time to time by the Management Committee, Life Members and Honorary Life Members shall be entitled to attend and vote at any General Meeting, become a Member of the Management Committee, nominate a candidate for the Management Committee or for membership of the Club, or have any voice or part in the management of the Club.
+7 Only Adult and Intermediate members (aged over 25) who have paid the appropriate ‘full’ subscription prescribed from time to time by the Business and Policy Committee, Life Members, Honorary Life Members or Concessionary Members (excluding persons employed by the club), shall be entitled to attend and vote at any General Meeting, become a Member of the Business and Policy Committee, nominate a candidate for the Business and Policy Committee or for membership of the Club, or have any voice or part in the management of the Club.

 MANAGEMENT OF THE CLUB